azure-rtos/filex/README.md

 ## exFAT Licensing

-FileX supports the Microsoft exFAT file system format.
+FileX supports the Microsoft exFAT file system format using the FX_ENABLE_EXFAT define.
+See [common/inc/fx_user_sample.h](common/inc/fx_user_sample.h) for more information about configuration of FileX.

 Your use of exFAT technology in your products requires a separate license from Microsoft.
 Please see the following link for further details on exFAT licensing: https://www.microsoft.com/en-us/legal/intellectualproperty/mtl/exfat-licensing.aspx

 # Understanding inter-component dependencies